Cart 0

 Genuine was able to attend a secondary school and unite with his mother as a teenager, due to the kindness of a family working with a charity in the area.

 He met his wife, Freda, and together they set up The Roof of Africa in 2016.
-Together they have three children and live in Edinburgh.
+Together they have four children and live in Scotland.
 Genuine is also studying for a law degree.

-Donna is in Customer Communications for a housing association and lives with her husband Felix, who is originally from Ghana.
+Donna works full time in Customer Communications for a housing association and lives with her husband Felix, who is originally from Ghana.
+Donna & Felix are also foster carers and currently have a teenager on a long-term placement.

 For those who have read Genuine’s blog series on here will know the importance Clive and his family have made to him.